Alexander Donat: Biography

 Alexander Donat was born Michał Berg in the Polish capital Warsaw, where he lived until World War II.
 He was a publisher of a daily newspaper there, had married, and became a father in 1937 to a son William.
 Following the Nazi German invasion of Poland Berg (Donat) and his family were forced into the Warsaw Ghetto.
 From there, he was deported to several slave labor and concentration camps including Majdanek.
-Michał Berg have met a prisoner whose real name was Alexander Donat at Vaihingen concentration camp.
+Michał Berg met a prisoner whose real name was Alexander Donat at Vaihingen concentration camp.
 They secretly agreed to switch their names for a prisoner transport.
 Soon thereafter the real Alexander Donat was murdered.
 Berg decided to keep Donat's name as his own forever.
-Donat feared that, "should the Nazis be victorious, 'future generations will pay trubute to them'" similar to Homeric Greek crusaders.
+Donat feared that, "should the Nazis be victorious, 'future generations will pay tribute to them'" similar to Homeric Greek crusaders.
 He was liberated from Dachau by American troops and returned to Warsaw, where he found his wife and their son, whom the Polish rescuers had placed in a Catholic orphanage.
 The Donats went to the United States and opened a printing business.

 In 1977, Donat helped start "The Holocaust Library", a non-profit program to launch books that condemn persecution and tell of the personal experiences of the Jews during the Second World War.
 He died of a lung disease at Mount Sinai Hospital in New York City.

 His son William Donat was a noted publisher, President of Waldon Press, and a graphic artist.
 He died on November 5, 2009.